pymodbus-dev/pymodbus/README.rst

 Supported modbus communication modes:
 - tcp
-- rtuovertcp
+- rtu-over-tcp
 - udp
 - serial
 - tls

-Pymodbus can be used without any third party dependencies (aside from pyserial) and are this a very lightweight projects.
+Pymodbus can be used without any third party dependencies (aside from pyserial) and is a very lightweight project.

-It works on python >= 3.7
+Requires Python >= 3.7

-For the moment we test python version 3.7, 3.8 and 3.9.
+The tests are run against Python 3.7, 3.8, 3.9 and 3.10.

 ------------------------------------------------------------
 Features